dmcgits/dmcgits.github.io/mds/GPR103/week11_notes.md

   - Docs: [Waiting for game seconds](https://docs.unity3d.com/2017.4/Documentation/ScriptReference/WaitForSeconds.html)
   - Docs: [Waiting for real world seconds](https://docs.unity3d.com/2017.4/Documentation/ScriptReference/WaitForSecondsRealtime.html)

+## Scoring/Displaying text

+Displaying 2D text in 3D.

+Pop an image on a quad, which is two triangles.
+* using textmeshpro to generate and use an atlas from the ready/start player 2 font.
+* Adding a ui canvas
+* Creating text label
+* Editing text in script

 ## Doing things over time

 We've all played games where time is critical.
 Time to finish a level, time per lap, time to get out of a space station before it blows.